theima/ein/README.md

 ### Middleware

 A middleware can be added to the process of executing an action.
 They can be useful for data retrieving or tracing.
-This has been inspired by redux solution for middleware.
 Middleware functions are called by the previous one.
 The first gets the action supplied to [next](#actions) and the last middleware will supply the action to the [reducer](#reducer).
 Any middleware can cancel the action by not calling the following function.

 #### Adding